 “Been using about 4 weeks.
 I take one pill with each meal…No weight loss so far,” according to one dieter.

 “I have not lost any weight, and my glucose levels are OK, but not much lower than before,” says another customer.

-You can scroll below for one of the best products we’ve seen in 2015.
+Scroll below for one of the best products we’ve seen in 2015.

-Testimonials – Not From Glucocil
+Testimonials – “Not From Glucocil”

 If you must give Glucocil a try, “findings support the idea that changes in blood glucose can affect appetite,” according to Dr. John Briffa.
 But there is more to weight loss than hunger.
 Dr. Donald Hensrud reveals, “cutting calories through dieting is generally more effective for weight loss.”
 Reducing hunger does not necessarily mean reducing calorie intake.

 Glucocil offers a ton of links for clinical research, but none of the titles are listed.
 The dieter has no idea if the studies have anything to do with weight-loss.
 In addition to the lack of evidence, the company’s headquarters concerns us.
 It is located in a strip mall near a deli, coffee shop and digital imaging business.
 It’s highly unlikely this location is big enough for product development.
 Without support and a professional business setting, we see a red flag.

 Well, we now know if we think you should race out for this one.
 Reviewing supplements like Glucocil is always an entertaining experience.
 The company behind Glucocil has been around for quite a while and there is some evidence that supporting blood glucose levels can help reduce cravings.
 However, we’re not comfortable recommending a product with a lack of ingredients to support weight-loss and absence of testimonials that point to actually slimming down.
 Another concern is their unprofessional-looking headquarters.

 For dieters who want to shed extra pounds, we suggest trying out a product with scientifically proven ingredients and strong customer testimonials that comes out of a headquarters that large and professional.